marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 I read Kents blog post a bit too fast and missed that this idea was actually proposed by [Oddmund Strømmer](https://twitter.com/jraregris).
 Very sorry that I missed that in my writeup, Oddmund.
 Thanks for correcting me, [Raquel](https://rachelcarmena.github.io/2018/11/13/test-driven-programming-workflows.html).

+And after some [even more research the origins seems to be traced back](https://medium.com/@barlindhaug/how-to-test-commit-revert-e850cd6e2520) to a group of people that took a workshop with Kent Beck.
+Not only Oddmund Strømme but also Lars Barlindhaug and Ole Tjensvoll Johannessen.
+Those Norwegians... always a few steps ahead of me.

 **[BACK TO THE OLD TEXT]**

 When I read his [blog post](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) I got to this quote: